dayeggpi/fast_caustic_design/README.md

 ./caustic_design -res 512 -focal_l 1.5 -thickness 0.3 -width 1 -in_src -in_src ../data/source.png -in_trg ../data/einstein.png
 ```

+## Limitation
+The code can currently only produce square lenses.
+Rectangular lenses are currently in the work.

 ## Installation

 This code uses [Eigen](https://eigen.tuxfamily.org), Surface_mesh, and CImg that are already included in the repo/archive.